 Something to do that is safe to do alone is visiting the ancient site of the Palace of Knossos.
 Located in Heraklion, it is approximately 2 hours from Chania.
 Luckily you can reach Heraklion by public transport.
 The bus station in the center of Chania has several routes daily to take you on this day trip.

-This activity will be perfect for a group tour if you want to meet people.
 The Palace of Knossos is one of the oldest sites in the world.
 If you are an ancient history buff, this place is a must!

 Enjoy a personalized experience of this ancient site with audio headphones that tell the story of the Palace of Knossos.
 As far as archaeological sites are concerned, this one is pretty impressive.